charlottejacques3/gratitude_app/assets/consent_form.md

 We are studying the effectiveness of this technique among North American adults.
 You must  meet these criteria to participate in this study.

-**It’s your choice whether or not you want to take part in this study.
+**It's your choice whether or not you want to take part in this study.
 Your participation is voluntary.**

 ## If I choose take part in this study, what will I do?